 Our honeymoon had a tough act to follow: our joyful, emotional, meaningful wedding!
 Yet, as we hopped on a plane to South Africa, we were confident our 12-day honeymoon would be equally joyful and meaningful (but without the tears!).

 I’m blessed to work at Travel Beyond, so I fully trust our creative, detailed and knowledgeable consultants.
-Amid planning our wedding, my husband John-Paul and I happily gave Jeanie and Craig control over our honeymoon planning, confident that all we needed to do was pack our bags and charge our cameras.
+Amid planning our wedding, my husband John-Paul and I happily gave Craig control over our honeymoon planning, confident that all we needed to do was pack our bags and charge our cameras.

 We were richly spoiled from the moment our hosts at Fairlawns Boutique Hotel and Spa whisked us away from the Johannesburg Airport for relaxation and refreshment after our long international flight.
 Fairlawns set the bar high, and every property we visited followed suit.
 Our safari gave us two distinct atmospheres to compare, contrast and enjoy—from our luxury tents at Ngala Tented Camp to our sprawling khayas at Rattrays on MalaMala.
 We then jetted off to the Western Cape, relaxing amid the splendor of La Residence, exploring Cape Town from More Quarters’ boutique apartments, and enjoying the waterfront experience at the modern and sleek One & Only.